IBM/FfDL/etc/converter/README.md

 - Caffe2 is not available yet in Watson Machine Learning.
 Thus, the conversion script won't take any caffe2 input.

+- The conversion script won't take `small`, `medium`, and `large` T-shirt size because they will be deprecated soon.

 ## Example Manifest.yml

 The example FfDL manifest.yml is the [sample-FfDL.yaml](sample-FfDL.yaml).
 The description for each field is available at the [user-guide.md](../../docs/user-guide.md#24-creating-manifest-file).